By Wayne Goldsmith

 - The development of closer working partnerships with parents and partners to provide swimmers with a “whole of life”, holistic development framework.

-No matter what happens – looking at how performances have progressed over the past 100 years of swimming history we know that the future will be faster.
+No matter what happens – looking at how performances have progressed over the past 100 years of swim training and swimming history we know that the future will be faster.

 - Regardless of the science, “pseudo-science”, “myths”, “sales-pitches” and “anecdotes” that thrive in this sport, it’s important to figure out what it is you believe in and why you believe in it.
-Then – once your coaching philosophy is clear, become the best you can be as a practitioner and as a professional in implementing that philosophy in every aspect of your coaching. “if you stand for nothing – you will fall for anything”.
+Then – once your coaching philosophy is clear, become the best you can be as a practitioner and as a professional in implementing that philosophy in every aspect of your coaching and swim training. “if you stand for nothing – you will fall for anything”.

 - Fads, ideas, innovations, challenging new research findings and new products will always be finding their way into the sport.
 As a coach, look, listen and think about everything you see and hear – carefully assess its value and relevance to your coaching and continuously make intelligent, systematic changes to your program based on its potential capacity to help your program and your athletes improve.